vuestorefront/vue-storefront/packages/core/docs/integrate/cookie-based-config.md

 The extension has a `beforeCreate` hook, which gets called on every request to the integration before any other hook.

 We read the cookie value from the `request` object.
-Then using the `loadCoookieConfiguration` function (which you must implement yourself), we load the associated configuration and override the base configuration.
+Then using the `loadCookieConfiguration` function (which you must implement yourself), we load the associated configuration and override the base configuration.

 ### Register the extension